John Basilone: Iwo Jima and death

 After his request to return to the fleet was approved, Basilone was assigned to C Company, 1st Battalion, 27th Marine Regiment, 5th Marine Division.
 On February 19, 1945, the first day of the invasion of Iwo Jima, he was serving as a machine gun section leader on Red Beach II.
 While the Marines landed, the Japanese concentrated their fire at the incoming Marines from heavily fortified blockhouses staged throughout the island.
 With his unit pinned down, Basilone made his way around the side of the Japanese positions until he was directly on top of the blockhouse.
 Getting one of his former trainees in Camp Pendleton, Chuck Tatum, to provide suppressing machine gun fire, Basilone then attacked the blockhouse with grenades and demolitions and directed a flamethrower squad onto it, almost single-handedly destroying the entire strong point and its defending garrison.
 This included taking Tatum's machine gun and firing it from the hip at the escaping Japanese.

 Telling Tatum “You’re staying here come hell or high water!
-I’m going back to get more Marines, and we’re going to fight our way across this island!”, Basilone then fought his way toward Airfield Number 1 to get reinforcements, aiding a Marine tank that was trapped in an enemy mine field under intense mortar and artillery barrages.
+I’m going back to get more Marines, and we’re going to fight our way across this island!”, Basilone then fought his way toward Airfield Number 1 to get reinforcements, aiding a Marine tank that was trapped in a Japanese minefield under intense mortar and artillery barrages.
 He guided the heavy vehicle over the hazardous terrain to safety, despite heavy weapons fire from the Japanese.
 Basilone was killed as he moved along the edge of the airfield.
 Original reports indicated he was hit by Japanese mortar shrapnel, although author Hugh Ambrose, following his research for the book and miniseries The Pacific, suggested that a burst of small arms fire hit him in the groin, neck, and left arm.
 Tatum, who witnessed his death, later recalled:

 It wasn’t 10:30 in the morning, and this caused a shockwave throughout the troops because if John Basilone could get killed, we all wondered what was going to happen to the rest of us.
 We lost our hero, his wife lost her husband, his mother, father and brother lost their son and brother, and America lost its number one hero.

 Basilone's actions helped Marines penetrate the Japanese defense and get off the landing beach during the critical early stages of the invasion.
 Basilone was posthumously awarded the Marine Corps' second-highest decoration for valor, the Navy Cross, for extraordinary heroism during the battle of Iwo Jima.